openbikesensor/openbikesensor.github.io/content/en/docs/hardware/collective-order/_index.en.md

 ---
 title: Lessons learned and possible pitfalls
+description: >
+  The current state of the project is still in development.
+  This means changes in hardware or design are anytime possible.

 linkTitle: Collective Orders
 ---

-The current state of the project is still in development.
-Which means changes on hardware or design are anytime possible.

 ## Some information we gathered during previous collective orders

 The most sensible parts of the OBS are the two ultrasonic sensors.
-There are different models on the market, but most sold under the same description, JSN-SR04T.
+There are various models on the market, but most sold under the same name, JSN-SR04T.

+---
 ### AJ-SR04M

 characteristics:

-- resistor R17 to control the behavior
+* resistor R17 is used to control the behavior
-- 8 MHz crystal
+* 8 MHz crystal
-- working voltage range 3 - 5.5 volt
+* working voltage range 3 - 5.5 volt

 documentation: